 Baked Cauliflower Mac & Cheese

-- Cream Cheese - Cream cheese adds a specific tang that helps cut through the richness and brings out the flavor of more subtle ingredients.
+- Cream Cheese - 4 ounces of cream cheese adds a specific tang that helps cut through the richness and brings out the flavor of more subtle ingredients.
+You could also try a cream cheese substitute.

-- Seasoning - The staple salt and pepper are used to highlight all of your ingredients.
-Stir in some granulated garlic powder to add that unique flavor.
+- Seasoning - ½ teaspoon of salt and pepper highlight your ingredients.
+Stir in ½ teaspoon garlic powder to add that unique flavor.

-- Baby Spinach - Roughly chop this for small pieces that add texture and nutrients to the dish.
+- Baby Spinach - Roughly chop 2 cups of spinach into small pieces that add texture and nutrients to the dish.

-- Sharp Cheddar Cheese - When it comes to cheddar, the sharper the better!
+- Sharp Cheddar Cheese - 2 cups of grated cheddar.
+When it comes to cheddar, the sharper, the better!
 The rich flavor of aged cheddar works wonderfully in this cauliflower mac, but mild and medium cheddar will also yield tasty results.

-- Smoked Sausage - Slice up your favorite smoked sausage brand to add some protein to this cauliflower mac.
+- Smoked Sausage - Slice up 4 ounces of your favorite smoked sausage brand to add protein to this cauliflower mac.

 Topping (optional)

-- Pork Rinds - Crush these up or use breadcrumbs for the same–albeit slightly less flavorful–effect.
+- Pork Rinds - Crush up ½ cup of pork rinds or use breadcrumbs for the same–albeit slightly less flavorful–effect.

-- Butter - Just a touch of melted butter to pull everything together and make the topping crisp and delicious!
+- Butter - The second 2-tablespoon portion of butter from above pulls everything together, making the topping crisp and delicious!

 📖 Variations

-Add mushrooms and peas for a more veggie-forward take on things. - If you’re as big a mushroom fan as I am, go crazy!
+- Add mushrooms and peas for a more veggie-forward take on things.
+If you’re as big a mushroom fan as I am, go nuts!
 There are tons of different kinds you could use here.

-Spice it up! - If you’re not using a cheddar with habaneros, try mixing in some hot pepper flakes or cayenne pepper!
-Maybe even try some minced jalapeños and bacon pieces for a southwest take.
+- Spice it up!
+If you’re not using a cheddar with habaneros, try mixing in hot pepper flakes or cayenne pepper!
+Try some minced jalapeños or diced green chiles and bacon pieces for a southwest take.

-With just a few easy steps, you’ll be amazed at what you can make.
+With just a few easy steps, you’ll be amazed at how easy this mac and cheese is!
 You’ll need a saucepan, a 9x13 baking dish, a microwavable bowl, and a grater.

 Baked Cauliflower Mac and Cheese

-- Preheat the oven.
-Set the temperature to 400℉ (205℃).
-While you’re waiting for it to heat up, grease your baking dish with butter or non-stick cooking spray.
+Step 1: Preheat the oven.
+Set the temperature to 400℉ (205℃/Gas Mark 6).
+While waiting for it to heat up, grease your baking dish with butter or non-stick cooking spray.

-- Next, steam the cauliflower.
-Chop 8 cups (about 2 heads) of cauliflower into florets or open 2 packages of the steamable cauliflower.
-The quickest, easiest way to cook this is to place it in a microwave-safe bowl with 2 tablespoons of water.
+Step 2: Steam the cauliflower.
+Chop 8 cups (800 grams or about 2 heads) of cauliflower into florets or open 2 packages of the steamable cauliflower.
+The quickest, easiest way to cook this is to place it in a microwave-safe bowl with 2 tablespoons (29.57 milliliters) of water.

 Microwave on high power for 5-6 minutes.
 When it’s tender-crisp, drain off the water and move it to your baking dish.

-- Add spinach and cheddar.
-Take the pan off the heat and stir in 2 cups roughly chopped baby spinach then 2 cups grated sharp cheddar cheese.
+Step 4: Add spinach and cheddar.
+Take the pan off the heat and stir in 2 cups (60 grams) of roughly chopped baby spinach, then 2 cups (226 grams) of grated sharp cheddar cheese.
 Keep stirring until everything is melted together.

-- Combine.
-Spread out 4 ounces of sliced, smoked sausage over the cauliflower in your baking dish and evenly pour the cheese sauce over everything.
+Step 5: Combine.
+Spread 4 ounces (113.4 grams) of sliced, smoked sausage over the cauliflower in your baking dish and evenly pour the cheese sauce over everything.
 Mix to coat or leave it as-is.

-- Add the toppings.
-In a small bowl, combine ½ cup crushed pork rinds (or breadcrumbs), 2 tablespoons Parmesan cheese, and 2 tablespoons melted butter.
+Step 6: Add the toppings.
+In a small bowl, combine ½ cup (14 grams) of crushed pork rinds (or breadcrumbs), 2 tablespoons (10 grams) of Parmesan cheese, and 2 tablespoons (28 grams) of melted butter.
 Mix thoroughly and sprinkle on the top of the cheesy cauliflower to finish.

-- Bake.
-Put the baking dish in the oven and cook at 400°F (205°C) for 20-25 minutes.
+Step 7: Bake.
+Put the baking dish in the oven and cook at 400°F (205°C/Gas Mark 6) for 20-25 minutes.
 The cheese sauce should be bubbling around the edges of the pan.
 To make the top golden brown, broil for 2-3 minutes if desired.

-- Serve.
-Remove from the oven when done and serve immediately.
+Step 8: Serve.
+Remove from the oven when done, and serve immediately.

 - I’m a fan of apple and cheddar, so a sausage with granny smith pieces added is one of my favorites.
-For anyone who likes heat, a spicy Italian variety or chorizo smoked pork version would also be delicious.
+A spicy Italian variety or chorizo smoked pork version would also be delicious for anyone who likes a bit more heat in their dishes.

 - Another option to use as a topping is panko.
-If you like a little crunch on your mac and cheese, this is the way to go.
+This is the way to go if you like a little crunch on your mac and cheese.
 Panko is a Japanese breadcrumb that contains bigger flakes than the typical breadcrumbs you find at the grocery store.

 🥡 Storing & Reheating